gbouvignies/ChemEx/docs/source/additional.rst

    $ chemex pick_cest -e <FILE> -o <DIR>

-After typing this command, a window showing all CEST profiles will come out.
-For each profile first click on the major dip and then on the minor dip.
+After typing this command, a window showing all CEST profiles will appear.
+For each profile first click on the major dip and then on the minor dip(s).
 Note that in certain profiles only one dip could be visible, which indicates the minor dip is overlapped with the major dip, therefore the major dip should be clicked twice.
 When done with any profile, click the :guilabel:`Next` or :guilabel:`Previous` button to proceed to the next or previous profile.
 The :guilabel:`Swap` button allows switching between the major and minor states.
 The :guilabel:`Clear` button allows cleaning the selection in the current profile.
-Two separate files will be created at real-time during the dip picking process: :file:`cs_a.toml` and :file:`dw_ab.toml` that contain chemical shifts of the major state and chemical shift difference between the major and minor states, respectively.
+Two separate files will be created in real-time during the dip picking process: :file:`cs_a.toml` and :file:`dw_ab.toml` that contain chemical shifts of the major state and chemical shift difference between the major and minor states, respectively.
 Try to run the :file:`pick_cest.sh` script under